laplcebeltrami/barcodes/README.md

 Songdechakraiwut, T. Chung, M.K.
 2022 Topological learning for brain networks, arXiv: 2012.00675 Accepted in Annals of Applied Statistics: https://arxiv.org/pdf/2012.00675
-Use the ratio statitic code in conjunction with the transposition test is given in https://pages.stat.wisc.edu/~mchung/dynamicTDA
+The ratio statitic code in conjunction with the transposition test is given in https://pages.stat.wisc.edu/~mchung/dynamicTDA

 (C) 2022 Moo K. Chung